socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

    :alt: Profile picture fetched from LDAP.

-If the *jpegPhoto* or *thumbnailPhoto* attribute is not set or empty, then users can upload and manage their avatars on their Nextcloud Personal pages.
+If the *jpegPhoto* or *thumbnailPhoto* attribute is not set or empty, then users can upload and manage their avatars on their cyfrSpaces Personal pages.
-Avatars managed in Nextcloud are not stored in LDAP.
+Avatars managed in cyfrSpaces are not stored in LDAP.

 The *jpegPhoto* or *thumbnailPhoto* attribute is fetched once a day to make sure the current photo from LDAP is used in Nextcloud.
-LDAP avatars override Nextcloud avatars, and when an LDAP avatar is deleted then the most recent Nextcloud avatar replaces it.
+LDAP avatars override cyfrSpaces avatars, and when an LDAP avatar is deleted then the most recent cyfrSpaces avatar replaces it.

 Photos served from LDAP are automatically cropped and resized in Nextcloud.
 This affects only the presentation, and the original image is not changed.